shpml/fundamentals/11_chapter/02_lesson.md

 var y = ['soda', 'tart', 'weasel']; y.pop();
 ```

-Confirm your answer by entering each of the above lines of code on the repl.it console.
+Confirm your answer by entering each of the above lines of code on the JS Bin console.

 > **NOTE** If you're interested in looking at more of the different functions that arrays can use on themselves, you might want to take a look at (and bookmark) [this page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) from the Mozilla Developer Network's JavaScript documentation.
-Try playing around with some of them on your own in repl.it!
+Try playing around with some of them on your own in JS Bin!

 ---